Pointer vs Plott Hound: Complete Comparison (2026)

 Health and Lifespan Comparison

 Pointer has a typical lifespan of 12-17 years, while Plott Hound lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
-Pointer is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Plott Hound faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+Pointer is predisposed to skeletal and joint concerns, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Plott Hound faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
 Pointer has 3 documented predispositions compared to 2 for Plott Hound, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health